summerwind/whitebox-controller/examples/containerset-controller/README.md

 containerset-controller is an example controller that watches ContainerSet resource and creates Deployment resource.

-This controller consists of multiple python scripts:
+This controller consists of three python scripts:

 - `reconciler.py`: The script that reconcile resource state.
 - `validator.py`: The script that validate created or updated resource via Admission Webhook.
 - `mutator.py`: The script that defaulting a resource via Admission Webhook.

 These scripts are assigned to the controller in the configuration file.
-See `config.yaml` for details.
+See `config.yaml` for more details.

 ## Build